hack-gpon/hack-gpon.github.io/_ont/ont-sercomm-fg1000b-11.md

 ```

 ## Rebooting the ONU
-Either via the public WebUi `http://192.168.100.1/ONT/client/html/content/config/problem_handling.html?lang=en`,  `Reboot` boutton
+Either via the public WebUi `http://192.168.100.1/ONT/client/html/content/config/problem_handling.html?lang=en`,  `Reboot` button or
-or

 ```
 /sbin/reboot
 ```
 # Known Bugs
-It seems the `cmld_client get` can't return string values longer than 12 characters even for fields type mentioning string length.
-A walkaround is to use the `get_node` on the parent element to get proper value ouput.
+It seems `cmld_client get` can't return string values longer than 12 characters, even for field types mentioning string length.
+A walkaround is to use `get_node` on the parent element to get proper value ouput.

 # Miscellaneous Links